 The Dayton's Bluff Saint Paul Public Library recruits university alumni who have a basic working knowledge of Microsoft Office programs for computer literacy and job search classes.
 The Saint Paul Public Library system provides technology education and training opportunities as part of the system's larger workforce readiness programming.
 Training will be provided for all volunteers.

-The Zone is located in the Dayton's Bluff Branch of the Saint Paul Public Library, co-located with Metropolitan State University Library and Learning Center.
+The Zone is located in the Dayton's Bluff Branch of the Saint Paul Public Library, co-located with Metro State University Library and Learning Center.

 If you are interested in participating as a tutor or would like to assist in the computer literacy program, contact Mai Vang, Homework Center coordinator at email@example.com or call 651-793-1699.